-As a historical institution, the Order of the Temple of Solomon is distinctly “Non-Masonic”.
-This neutral description objectively reflects the following facts: (1) The chivalric Order of the Temple of Solomon of the Middle Ages never merged into the later fraternity of Freemasonry of the Renaissance; (2) Freemasonry does not claim to be an Order of Chivalry, as it does not possess the Fons Honourum to grant official Knighthood in nobility; (3) Freemasons do not receive chivalric Knighthood nor such peerage title by achieving any Masonic “Templar” Degree; and (4) Knights and Dames of the Templar Order do not become members of any Masonic fraternity by receiving chivalric Knighthood.
+As an historical institution, the Order of the Temple of Solomon is distinctly “Non-Masonic”.
+This neutral description objectively reflects the following facts: (1) The chivalric Order of the Temple of Solomon of the Middle Ages never merged into the later fraternity of Freemasonry of the Renaissance; (2) Freemasonry correctly does not claim to be an Order of Chivalry, as it does not possess the Fons Honourum to grant official knighthood in nobility; (3) Freemasons do not receive chivalric knighthood nor such peerage title by achieving any Masonic “Templar” Degree; and (4) Knights and Dames of the Templar Order do not become members of any Masonic fraternity by receiving chivalric knighthood.

 Notwithstanding this clear separation of two distinct traditions, with different practices, Freemasonry and the Templar Order do share one significant moment of an intersecting point on the timeline of history, which created some shared affinities for ancient knowledge: